pgvector/pgvector/README.md

 *Added in 0.7.0*

-Index vectors at half precision for smaller indexes and faster build times
+Index vectors at half precision for smaller indexes

 ```sql
 CREATE INDEX ON items USING hnsw ((embedding::halfvec(3)) halfvec_l2_ops);